Anti (album): Songs

 "Love on the Brain" is a mid-tempo '50s inspired doo-wop ballad "that features a guitar arpeggio, swirling organ, simple chord progression and backing vocals".
 Rihanna's vocals on the track were noted as being acrobatic and ranging from her "trademark snarl", to high notes, with dark lyrics that depict a destructive, yet addictive relationship.
 "Higher" is a love song that has a woozy production that contains lyrics about Rihanna's feelings towards her lover whilst she is under the influence of drugs and alcohol.
 "Close to You" is a slow piano ballad, which is sung in a jazz style.
 The deluxe version of Anti contains three more songs.
-The first is "Goodnight Gotham", which contains an interpolation of "Only If for a Night" (2011) performed by Florence and the Machine and hears Rihanna singing along with the "looping" sample.
+The first is "Goodnight Gotham", which contains a sample of "Only If for a Night" (2011) performed by Florence and the Machine and hears Rihanna singing along with the "looping" sample.
 The following track "Pose" features a grimy beat, along with the singer aggressively boasting about her riches.
 "Sex with Me" contains dreamy production which hears Rihanna talking about her beauty, "before closing with a trippy blend of vocals."

 Title and packaging

 On 7 October 2015, Rihanna held a private viewing for fans and press at Los Angeles' MAMA Gallery, where she debuted the album's official artwork and title.
 Initially thought to have been entitled R8, Rihanna announced the official title during the album's cover art release, revealing the album would be called ANTI.
-The exhibition included a piece of art which defined the album's title, stating that anti is "a person opposed to a particular policy, activity or idea."
+The exhibition included a piece of art which defined the album's title, stating that anti is "a person opposed to a particular policy, activity, or idea."
 Following the exhibition, Rihanna took to social media to confirm the album's title along with an explanation of its meaning.
 The explanation stated, "By continuing to follow her own instincts, her work strives to make an impact by doing the very antithesis of what the public expects."

 The artwork was designed by Israeli artist Roy Nachum, and was described by Rihanna as her "favorite album cover".
 The album's front cover shows an image of Rihanna, which was taken on her first day of day care, holding a black balloon, with a gold crown covering her eyes; the majority of the artwork is black and white with a "smattering" of red paint.
 Speaking about the cover art's concept, Nachum stated that he painted a young Rihanna to represent her "bringing something new" to music.